Irene Emery

 Irene Emery (1900–1981) was an American art historian, scholar, curator, textile anthropologist, sculptor, and modern dancer.
 She was known for her pioneering research in systematically describing global textiles, and was a leading authority on ancient fabrics and textiles, and for her published book The Primary Structures of Fabrics: An Illustrated Classification (1966).

 Emery had worked at the Textile Museum from 1954 until 1970.
 Additionally she had worked as a sculptor for the Federal Art Project, and was a modern dancer in Martha Graham Dance Company.

 Early life and early education

 Irene Emery was born on February 1, 1900, in Grand Rapids, Michigan.
 She was a descent of industrialist William T. Powers on her maternal side.

-She trained in dancing at the Central School of Hygiene and Physical Education in New York City; followed by study at the University of Wisconsin under Margaret H’Doubler.
+She trained in dancing at the Central School of Hygiene and Physical Education in New York City; followed by study at the University of Wisconsin–Madison under Margaret H'Doubler.

 Dance career

 After graduating from the degree program at the University of Wisconsin, Emery moved to New York City to study under Martha Graham and taught dance at the Chapin School.
 In 1930, she was roommates with dancer Kitty Reese.
 Emery was one of dancers in Graham's notable dance presentations, Heretic (1929); Martha Graham's Moment Rustica (1929); and in Léonide Massine's The Rite of Spring (1930).
 During The Rite of Spring rehearsals, she broke her ankle but continued to dance on the broken ankle, which caused permanent damage and forced her to leave dancing.